 So, net, net, I think the idea of a wet room could work in your space, but you have a few things to talk about with your designer prior to demo day!

-How TKS can take your bathroom remodel to the next level
+How TKS Design Group can take your bathroom remodel to the next level

 Our experienced designers will take the time to explore your needs and create a custom project that accurately reflects them.
 We’ll work alongside you to create a timeless design that matches your lifestyle and makes you proud.
 Contact us to set up your consultation!